arschmitz/tb-tools/README.md

        + The patch is skipped removed from the list
        + Patch selection is displayed
 5. Patch selection continues until the stack is aborted or continue is selected
+6. Run optional sanity checks
+   * Run lint
+   * Run Build
-6. The stack is displayed for approval
+7. The stack is displayed for approval
-7. Upon approved the stack is pushed to comm-central
+8. Upon approved the stack is pushed to comm-central
-8. The bug is updated
+9. The bug is updated **EXPIRAMENTAL**
    * The milestone is set
-   * The status is updated if keep-open is not set"

 ```bash
 tb land